Loopring/protocols/DESIGN.md

 ### validSince/validUntil

-Orders can be short-lived and the order owner can safely keep recreating orders using [Order Aliasing](#Order-Aliasing) as long as they need to be kept alive.
+Orders can be short-lived and the order owner can safely keep recreating orders with new validSince/validUntil times using [Order Aliasing](#Order-Aliasing) as long as they need to be kept alive.

 ### Offchain cancel request